It has been one of many steps that I now see are about how I have never strayed from who I am supposed to…Continue

 Added by Michelle Rusk (Linn-Gust) on April 2, 2014 at 12:00pm — No Comments

 I never doubted that my parents’ grief for my sister’s death 20 years ago was different from mine.
-However, it wasn’t until I began to speaking about grief and loss, specifically about suicide loss, that I began to really see how…Continue
+However, it wasn’t until I began to speaking about grief and loss, specifically about suicide loss, that I began to really see how the losses are different.
+And it wasn’t until I found myself working in the field, particularly doing advocacy work, that…Continue

 The myth that most suicides take place during the holiday season probably has been perpetuated by the film It’s a Wonderful Life, where George Bailey feels as if he has failed his family on Christmas Eve and seeks to end his life.